Category Archives: Farmland

 For more about J.C.
 Bridge and this Cheshire Proverbs series, see Cheshire Proverbs 1.

-For the other proverbs in the series, click on the Cheshire Proverbs label in the right hand margin.
+For the other proverbs in the series, click on the Cheshire Proverbs label in the right hand margin, or see the end of the Archaeology, Heritage and Art page, where they are listed.

 Dairy cows grazing in a field in Churton